 The style and format of the accounts complies with CIPFA standards and is similar to that of previous years.
-The information contained within these accounts are presented as simply and clearly as possible, but by their nature are both technical and complex.
+The information contained within these accounts is presented as simply and clearly as possible, but by its nature is both technical and complex.

-This narrative report aims to help readers better understand the role of the PCC, and to assist in understanding and interpreting the accounts through an explanation and overview of the financial performance and activities during 2019/20.
+This narrative report aims to help readers better understand the role of the PCC, and to assist in understanding and interpreting the accounts through an explanation and overview of the financial performance and activities during 2020/21.